Graph Structure DFS/BFS Traversal

 array, the first time we visit 1

-has already been visited, so we return immediately, stopping the recursion and avoiding the infinite loop.
+is already visited, so we return immediately.
+This stops the recursion and avoids an infinite loop.

-With this understanding, we can write graph traversal code based on adjacency lists or adjacency matrices.
-Although their underlying storage is different, they provide a unified API, so we can directly use the Graph
+With this understanding, we can write graph traversal code using adjacency list or adjacency matrix.
+Although their storage is different, they both provide the same API, so you can use the Graph

 // traverse all nodes of the graph